drhsqlite/fossil-mirror/www/gitusers.md

 ## Introduction

-This document attempts to provide equivalents for common Git commands and workflows where possible, and where not, to explain those cases.

-Although Fossil shares many similarities with Git, there are enough differences that we can’t provide a simple “translation dictionary” for some commands.
-This document is more concerned with those cases than the simple 1:1 mappings, which you can likely find on your own.
-In many cases, the sub-commands are identical: [`fossil bisect`][bis] does essentially the same thing as `git bisect`, for example.
+Fossil shares many similarities with Git.
+In many cases, the sub-commands are identical: [`fossil bisect`][fbis] does essentially the same thing as [`git bisect`][gbis], for example.

+This document covers the cases where there is no simple 1:1 mapping, usually because of intentional design differences in Fossil that prevent it from working exactly like Git.
+We choose to explain these differences rather than provide a simple “translation dictionary,” since to understand the conversion, you need to know why the difference exists.

+We focus on practical command examples here, leaving discussions of the philosophical underpinnings drive these command differences to [another document][fvg].
+The [case studies](#cs1) do get a bit philosophical, but it is with the aim of illustrating how these Fossil design differences cause Fossil to behave materially differently from Git in everyday operation.

 We present this from the perspective of Git users moving to Fossil, but it is also possible to read this document as a Fossil user who speaks